LGBTQ rights in Ghana: Relationship and family policy

 According to the 2019 Afrobarometer survey, over 90% of Ghanaians expressed intolerance toward homosexuals, reinforcing the limited political will to advance LGBTQ rights, including family.
 These policies and legal exclusions continue to be a focal point of concern for human rights organizations, which argue that Ghana's approach violates the principles of non-discrimination and family life as enshrined in international human rights law, including the African Charter on Human and Peoples' Rights and the Universal Declaration of Human Rights.

 Discrimination protections

-There are no broad legal protections against discrimination based on sexual orientation or gender identity in areas such as education, health, housing and employment.
-However, some limited legal protections are in place:
+No broad legal protections exist for LGBT people against discrimination based on sexual orientation or gender identity in areas such as education, health, housing and employment.